backend-development/backend-development-textbook/source/deploying_rails.md

 After working through this guide you should be able to

-* deploy a rails app to heroku using git
+* deploy a rails app to dokku (or heroku) using git
 * deploy a rails app to any unix server using capistrano

 -------------------------------------------------------------